jmicko/coinbot/README.md

 ### More to Come
 - Safe order cancellation from interface
     - Currently, cancelling a sell order will potentially result in a profit loss.
 Adding a safe cancel button to sell orders will tell the bot to wait to cancel the trade-pair until the order goes through.
 Buy orders will still be canceled immediately.
 This ensures that a position will only be cancelled after a profit has been made, and helps to prevent losses due to trading fees.
+- Synchronization with Coinbase
+    - Currently if the bot is left off for too long, there is a possibility that some trades will not be checked for a while if they were settled while the bot was off.
+This could lead to the appearance of unexpected funds in the coinbase accou

 ## `Important notes`
-- The coinbot will not detect new trades placed on Coinbase manually from the connected Coinbase account.
-It will, however, detect orders that were canceled.
-This is to prevent errors when checking the status of orders that the bot thinks are still open.
-It is recommended to create a separate profile on Coinbase exclusively for Coinbot to prevent accidental cancellation of the coinbot's trades.
+- The coinbot will not detect any trading action placed on the Coinbase website manually from the connected Coinbase account.
+Previous versions had a way to detect orders that were canceled, however it was discovered that the coinbase API would occasionally falsely report orders as missing, which would trigger the coinbot to delete them.
+They could be check twice, but it is unknown where this behavior comes from, so it is unknown how many times Coinbase may falsely report a missing order.
+For now, orders cannot be deleted on Coinbase and must be deleted from the coinbot interface.
+Otherwise an error will occur, and the only way to recover from it is to wipe the database, or manually delete the order from the db using a tool such as pgAdmin.
+It is recommended to create a separate profile on Coinbase exclusively for Coinbot to prevent accidental cancellation of the coinbot's trades.\
+\
+One possible fix for this would be to listen for "cancel" messages with the Coinbase websocket connection, however this would not work if the bot were disconnected or turned off when a cancel message is sent.

+- There is a settings button, but nothing inside the settings window actually works.
+It was in progress when a fix for the randomly dropped orders was put in place, which was seen as high priority and the dysfunctional settings were overlooked.

 # `Setup`